agent18/agent18.github.io/_posts/2020-06-01-the-last-dance-career.markdown

 Having to restart after 4-8 years "sounds like a bad idea".
-I will be older in my 34s to 38s, and am not sure about how it is perceived and if I can get a master's at that time, if I can move jobs etc...
+I will be older in my 34s to 38s, and am not sure about how it is perceived and if I can get a master's at that time, if I can move jobs etc. Also learning skills is supposed to be harder in some cases as you move to a middle age (37-48)[^10].

 However there seems to be a "better" route.
 Instead of uselessly clocking time on MechE, and not having back-up options, I could first